 In November 2016, the Governmental Accounting Standards Board issued Statement No. 83 " Certain Asset Retirement Obligations".
 The requirements of this Statement are effective for reporting periods beginning after June 15, 2018.
 Earlier Application is encouraged.
-The District has not determined the effects of this pronouncement on the financial statements of the District in the year of implementation.
+This pronouncement did not have a material effect on the financial statements of the District in the year of implementation.